 A multiple stop route planner can guide a delivery driver to dozens of addresses, with each route optimized for time, gas, delivery time windows, and innumerable other variables.

-Commercial route optimization software, like OptimoRoute, can even map hundreds of stops at a time, based on an imported order list and settings like driver service areas.
+Commercial route optimization software, like OptimoRoute, can even map unlimited stops at once, based on an imported order list and settings like driver service areas.

 The 6 Main Challenges of Multi-Stop Route Planning

 Mapping multiple stops is a complex business challenge and offers a unique set of problems.

 We’ve highlighted some of the main challenges below.